FilippoBovo/production-data-science/tutorial/a-setup/README.md

 📄 setup.py
 ```

 > Although for data science this is a general base structure, some projects may require different ones.
-To understand what is a suitable base structure for a project, it may be helpful to think about the data as a start point and the project goal as an end point, and see how exploration can bridge the gap.
+To understand what is a suitable base structure for a project, it may be helpful to think about the data as the start point and the project goal as the end point, and see how exploration can bridge the gap.
 In our case, the start point is the Titanic data and the end point is predicting the passenger survival.
 >
 > Asking questions about how to bridge the start and end points may help clarify what is needed for the project.
 This does not mean trying to predict the details of the projects ahead of time, as this would lead to a strict template that prevents flexibility.
 Instead, this exercise should help understand what is necessary.

-The project structure that we have created can also be explored at the [top of this page](#).
+The project structure that we have created can be explored at the [top of this page](#).

-Now that the project has been set up, we proceed to the next part of the tutorial where we will see how multiple people can collaborate in the project.
+Now that the project has been set up, we proceed to the next part of the tutorial where we will see how multiple people can collaborate on the project.

 [**➠   Go to the next part: *B - Collaborate***](../b-collaborate)